dragonfly-science/django-centralauth/README.markdown

-# Django Authrouter
+# Django centralauth

 An authentication router that lets you use a central authentication database across multiple web applications.

+This is code that we have used in some of our projects, and is here for our own purposes.
+Standard health warnings
+apply.

 ## Usage

-Install ths in ypour python path, and then in your django settings file you will need something like the following
+Install this in ypour python path, and then in your django settings file you will need something like the following